Zimbabwe entry requirements for Finland passport holders

 Valid passport

 Your passport needs at least 6 months of validity from your date of entry into Zimbabwe.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.
+Airlines check this before boarding — if your passport expires sooner, you'll be denied at check-in.
+Two blank pages are required for the visa sticker and entry stamp.

 Required